beak-insights/felicity-lims/README.md

 Felicity Backend is developed in Python using the FastAPI framework and strawberry GraphQL.
 Felicity FrontEnd is developed in VueJs, URQL, and Tailwind CSS.

+Felicity is the quality of being good, pleasant, or desirable.

 ## Main Features
  - Sample status tracking